y-scope/yscope-log-viewer/docs/src/dev-guide/index.md

 # Developer guide

-This guide contains docs useful for developing yscope-log-viewer.
-Use the left sidebar (if it's hidden, click the
-<i class="fa fa-bars"></i> icon) to navigate to specific docs.
+This guide contains docs useful for developing YScope Log Viewer.
+Use the left sidebar (if it's hidden, click the <i class="fa fa-bars"></i> icon) to navigate to specific docs.

 The sections are as follows: